A Burden Shared is a Burden Halved: A Fairness-Adjusted Approach to Classification: Real Data Examples

 All individuals were assigned a risk score by the COMPAS algorithm (a whole number between 1 and 10) developed by NorthPointe Inc. This score was used to inform the judge of each person's risk of recidivating during their bail hearing.
 The data set contains demographic information about each person including their race, age, number of previous offenses, sex, number of prior offenses, and their assigned COMPAS risk score.

-In this analysis, we aim to use FASI to correct the possible disparity across races in terms of the \emph{false selection rates}.
-Various fairness notions have been discussed in the literature \citep{Zafar_disparate_treatment, Angetal16-COMPAS1, Dieetal16-COMPAS2}, and we do not claim that ours is universally superior to existing ones.
-Our approach, while very effective in this setting, should be considered alongside many others before implementation, bearing in mind the societal trade-offs between different fairness definitions.
+In this analysis, our objective is to utilize FASI to address potential disparities in FSRs among different racial groups.
+The literature has extensively examined various fairness notions, such as disparate treatment \citep{Zafar_disparate_treatment}, as well as studies specifically related to the COMPAS data set \citep{Angetal16-COMPAS1, Dieetal16-COMPAS2}.
+It is crucial to carefully evaluate and scrutinize the societal trade-offs associated with different definitions of fairness.

-We randomly split the data set $1{,}000$ times into $\mathcal{D}$ and $\mathcal{D}^{test}$, and averaged the difference between the actual and target recidivism FSR's for a range of $\alpha$ between $0.15$ and $0.30$.
-The first two columns of Figure~\ref{compas_application.plot} provide the difference between true and target FSR for the recidivist classification for FCC and FASI respectively.
-The last column plots the overall EPIs.
+We performed 100 random splits of the data set, where for each protected group and class label $Y$ (our proxy for recidivism), 90\% of the data was assigned to $\mathcal{D}$ and the remaining 10\% to $\mathcal{D}^{test}$.
+Furthermore, we evenly split $\mathcal{D}$ into $\mathcal{D}^{train}$ and $\mathcal{D}^{cal}$.
+To assess the performance, we present the results across a range of $\alpha$ values from 0.15 to 0.30.
+The first two columns in Figure~\ref{compas_application.plot} illustrate the difference between the true and target FSRs for the FCC and FASI algorithms, respectively.
+The last column of the figure plots the EPI levels.

-As we noted with the simulated data, while the FCC does a good job at controlling the overall FSR (green / circle) of recidivists, it is unable to do this at the race level.
-In the left hand plot of Figure~\ref{compas_application.plot}, the breakdown of the race-wise FSR control for the FCC is shown.
-The Black attribute (blue / triangle) systematically has FSR control lower than the desired target level.
-While the Other attribute (orange / square) systematically has higher FSR control than the target level.
-This observation holds for all values of $\alpha$ considered.

-In comparison, the middle plot in Figure~\ref{compas_application.plot} shows the FASI method.
-For all values of $\alpha$, the FSR is controlled at the desired level for both the protected attributes and for all observations.
-The right plot in Figure~\ref{compas_application.plot} also demonstrates that, in this study, FASI is able to obtain a nearly identical EPI to the FCC.
-This demonstrates that the price of our fairness constraint, in terms of the size of the indecision group, is nearly zero.

-\subsection{1994 Census Income Data Analysis}
+While the FCC approach effectively controls the overall FSR, it falls short in controlling the FSRs across different racial groups.
+In the left panel of Figure~\ref{compas_application.plot}, we can observe that the race-wise FSRs deviate substantially from the nominal level, and the FSR levels for the Black group are significantly lower compared to those of the Other group.
+This discrepancy persists consistently across all values of $\alpha$.
+In contrast, the middle panel of Figure~\ref{compas_application.plot} demonstrates that by employing the FASI algorithm, the race-wise and overall FSR levels are effectively controlled below the nominal level and are approximately equalized across the sensitive groups.
+Moreover, the right panel illustrates that FASI achieves a nearly identical EPI level as the FCC approach.

+\subsection{1994 census income data analysis}